Facebook

 License information was derived automatically

-This horizontal bar chart displays birth rate (per 1,000 people) by capital city and is filtered where the region is South America.
+This horizontal bar chart displays population (people) by capital city using the aggregation sum in South America.
+The data is filtered where the date is 2021.
 The data is about countries per year.

 Brazil: a country with a lot to offer